GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-data-platform/dev/README.md

 ## Design overview and choices

+> A more comprehensive description of the Data Platform architecture and approach can be found in the [Data Platform module README](../../../../examples/data-solutions/data-platform-foundations/).
+The module is wrapped and configured here to leverage the FAST flow.

 The Data Platform creates projects in a well-defined context, usually an ad-hoc folder  managed by the resource management setup.
 Resources are organized by environment within this folder.

 Across different data layers environment-specific projects are created to separate resources and IAM roles.